-5 of the Best Brushes for Watercolor Right Now | Architect's Collection - Architecture Lab
+5 Of The Best Brushes For Watercolor Right Now | Architect's Collection - Architecture Lab

 A large round and a large flat brush design.
 The volume of the brush is pretty high.
 This ensures ample paint retention in the brush.

-The handles are well made as well.
-We liked the wood build of the handles and the shiny metal like build of the ferrules.
+The handles are well-made as well.
+We liked the wood build of the handles and the shiny metal-like build of the Ferrules.

-Hog bristles, specially, hold a good amount of water and paint alike.
+Hog bristles, especially, hold a good amount of water and paint alike.
 It’s likely to be the favorite of you or your children.

 Not only that, the handles are easy to grip as well.
 They fit well with children and adults alike.